List of esports games: Dota 2

 To ensure that enough Defense of the Ancients players would take up Dota 2 and to promote the game to a new audience, Valve invited sixteen accomplished Defense of the Ancients esports teams to compete at a Dota 2-specific tournament at Gamescom in August 2011, which later became an annually held event known as The International.
 From The International 2013 onward, its prize pool began to be crowdfunded through a type of in-game battle pass called the "Compendium", which raises money from players buying them and connected lootboxes to get exclusive in-game cosmetics and other bonuses offered through them.
 25% of all the revenue made from Compendiums go directly to the prize pool, with sales from the 2013 battle pass raising over US$2.8 million, which made it the largest prize pool in esports history at the time.
 Each iteration of The International since then has surpassed the previous one's prize pool, with the most recent one, The International 2019, having one at over $34 million.

 By the end of 2011, Dota 2 was already one of the highest-paying esport games, second only to StarCraft II.
 At E3 2013, South Korean company Nexon announced the investment of 2 billion (approximately US$1.7 million) into local leagues in the country, which coincided with their distribution partnership with Valve for the game.
 In February 2015, Valve sponsored Dota 2 Asia Championships was held in Shanghai with a prize pool of over $3 million, raised through compendium sales.
 Since then, other Dota 2 Asia Championships have taken place, with it being sometimes being referred to as the "Chinese International".
 In total, professional Dota 2 tournaments had earned teams and players over $100 million by June 2017, with over half of that being awarded at the International tournaments, making it the highest earning esport game by a margin of nearly $60 million.

+Dota 2's influence in the Southeast Asia (SEA) region has been steadily growing, with key events marking its progress.
+The Manila Major in 2016, the first Major held in SEA, was a turning point, showcasing the region's passion for esports.
+Moving ahead to 2023, the region's enthusiasm for the game is further emphasized with the introduction of the Bali Major.
+These events not only highlight the growth of Dota 2 in SEA but also its significant impact on the global esports scene.